July 14-September 17, 2017

 Hridaya’s Karma Yoga Immersion is consecrated to deepening the understanding of the yoga of action, Karma Yoga.
 It is a deep spiritual process that aims to transcend personal psychological and physical limitations in order to dissolve resistance and face the identification with tendencies and habitual patterns.

 This course is offered as a space for those who have a longing to cultivate or deepen their awareness in a spiritual context.
-The capacity to remain present during various life situations is something that can be developed and is the direct result of proper spiritual investigation.
+The capacity to remain present during various life situations is something that can be developed and is the direct result of spiritual investigation.
 For this to happen, it is necessary to build a solid understanding of what awareness is and to cultivate a strong aspiration to transcend common ways of reacting.

-The Karma Yoga Immersion offers participants a period of three months of introspection and the chance to actualize profound transformations through the direct method of Self-Enquiry.
+The Karma Yoga Immersion offers participants a period of two months of introspection and the chance to actualize profound transformations through the direct method of Self-Enquiry.
 Such periods of stepping away from everyday environments and routines must be long enough for reactive tendencies to be thoroughly and regularly seen and questioned—and gradually replaced with a different approach to life.
 Bringing intense awareness to every action, via a proper spiritual understanding, is called Karma Yoga.

 This course is based on the non-dual teachings of Hridaya Yoga.
 Due to its intensity, it is meant for those beings who have an earnest aspiration for truth and freedom and are willing to selflessly serve while diving deep into the Spiritual Heart via Self-Enquiry, atma vichara, as taught by Ramana Maharshi.